 Sometimes going beyond the Bollinger Band means false breakdown, i.e. when the prices just tried a new level and immediately returned.
-In this case, you also have an opportunity to work against the trend, but carefully evaluate – whether it is true the “breakdown” is “false”.
+In this case, you also have an opportunity to work against the trend, but carefully evaluate – whether the “breakdown” is indeed “false”.
 However, it is necessary to consider the trades against the trend are game for professionals.
 And if you still do not feel yourself to be a real professional, don’t play this game.

 Such opportunities are indicated in the figure above.
 Note that such countertrend opportunities appear countertrend opportunities and they are characterized by a strong going beyond the indicator’s boundaries.
 Such situations are usually visible rather clearly.

 BB average band reject and its intersection by the price

 As I previously said, the correct selection of the indicator period turns the average BB into a dynamic support/resistance level, which works perfectly on the confirmed trend.
 Crossing the average band of the indicator often means changing the trend.
 In the figure above the trend was crossed at point 1, at point 2 the trend change was confirmed (the prices touched the upper border of the indicator).
 The prices touched the upper boundary again at point 3 until point 4 touched the average band.
 Confirming the point by candlestick formations, other indicators or chart analysis (levels, trend) gives us a reliable entry point towards a new band.

 Note that after changing the trend at point 1 of the figure above, the price returned many times to the average BB and rejected from it.
 However, at points 2 and 3 there were also approaches to the average band.
 At the same time, it was broken, but trend change was absent, these were false breakdowns.